emilyhasson/Analogical-Reasoning/README.md

 ## Error Handling
 - If you experience slow response times with your GPT queries, you may benefit from running analogy-detection/gpt-query.py on small batches of files rather than all at once.
 The simplest method would be to create a folder to hold a few documents at a time and update TEXTS_FOLDER to this new location.
+- As of December 2023 the API's timeout parameter does not seem to be working, so sometimes GPT gets "stuck" and may take up to ten minutes waiting before throwing an error.
+The error will be caught and the query repeated, but be aware that this may considerably increase the amout of time it takes the code to run.

 ## Outputs
 After the human verification step, you will produce an Excel file of the following format: